Deneshraj/pyencryption/README.md

     Here the blank denotes that this argument is not needed if the files are in the current directory
 ## Please store the key file somewhere safely.
 If lost, then it is nearly Impossible to recover the encrypted data.

+# UPDATE
+Now inorder to avoid forgetting the key files, I've Included the functionality, that encrypts with the password and decrypts with password.